22 ARC vs 223 Remington: New Hot Rod? Or Old Reliable?

 We’ll start off with the 223 Remington.

-Long story short, the US Military replaced the M-14 rifle and 7.62x51mm cartridge with the the M-16 rifle and the high velocity 5.56x45mm cartridge in the early 1960s.
+Long story short, the US Military replaced the M-14 rifle and 7.62x51mm cartridge with the M-16 rifle and the high velocity 5.56x45mm cartridge in the early 1960s.
 They did this in an effort to provide Soldiers with a lighter rifle, with less recoil, with easier to control automatic fire capability, and to allow those Soldiers to carry a larger amount of ammunition for the same total weight as the larger 7.62x51mm cartridge.

 Designers built this new cartridge, known initially as the 222 Special, by lengthening a 222 Remington case and moving the shoulder forward to increase powder capacity.
 This resulted in a cartridge powerful enough to meet the specified requirements of the military.